pauldedecker/commco-lab/_posts/2021-07-15-survey-barriers-accessibility.md

 b) to advocate for government funding to research and establish the identified needed intensive / specialized programs, services and supports for PWS in our province.
 We also want to develop workshops/guides for participants to understand concealable social identities commonly held by PWS, and any mental health concerns that often go along with them.
 SLPs, ECEs, PWS, and community members will develop skills to become aware of the role of stigma associated with non-standard ways of speaking.

-c) to identify other areas / concerns / issues related to supports and services that will require future research or surveying.
+c) to identify other issues related to support and services that will require future research or surveying.

 **Will my answers be anonymous and confidential?**